CodeHarborHub/codeharborhub.github.io/dsa/Algorithms/prims.md

 ## Conclusion

 Prim's Algorithm is an efficient method for finding the Minimum Spanning Tree of a weighted undirected graph.
-It operates in O(E log V) time complexity using a priority queue, making it suitable for large graphs.
+It operates in $O(E log V)$ time complexity using a priority queue, making it suitable for large graphs.
 Understanding and implementing this algorithm is fundamental for solving various network design problems and optimizing connectivity.